YAYASAN SIME DARBY SCHOLARSHIP FOR PRE-U 2008/2009 DEADLINE 19/10/08. Click here to view the website

 Samy’s act of desperation

-Hindraf coordinator R Thanenthiran said the ads were a sign of desperation from chief S Samy Vellu, who has been heckled and jeered for supporting the government and condemning the protesters.
+Hindraf coordinator R Thanenthiran said the ads were a sign of desperation from MIC chief S Samy Vellu, who has been heckled and jeered for supporting the government and condemning the protesters.

 “Samy Vellu is definitely threatening Indians,” he said.
 “This shows that he has lost all of his avenues to woo votes and is flexing his iron muscles to win.”
 “But the Indians are educated.
 They are not cowards.
 They will be not be intimidated by the threats.
 Indians want their rights that has been denied for 50 years,” he added.